 The types of private investigator insurance you might need include:

-- General Liability Insurance – General liability insurance for private investigators provides coverage for bodily injury or damage to another person.
+- General Liability Insurance – General liability insurance for private investigators covers bodily injury or damage to another person.

-- Commercial Automobile Liability Insurance – If you’re doing surveillance work or searching for missing persons, you’ll likely spend a lot of time on the road.
+- Commercial Automobile Liability Insurance – If you’re doing surveillance work or searching for missing persons, you’ll likely spend much time on the road.
 Auto insurance will provide coverage for auto accidents.

 - Workers Compensation – If you have an agency with employees, you may be required to carry this type of insurance to cover accidents that your employees have during the course of doing business.

 - Property Insurance – This type of insurance will only be necessary to protect the building you operate if you own it.

 Other specialized types of private investigator insurance may be necessary depending on the work performed.
 Discuss the details with your insurance agent and lawyer, and contact multiple insurance companies to get price quotes before deciding.

 Decide Whether You Need Office Space

 A critical decision you must make is setting up a physical office space.
 An office will provide a place to conduct your private investigation business, meet with clients, interview witnesses, and store materials, equipment, and supplies.
 In addition to its functional benefits, physical office space may help promote your business, especially if it is located in a high-traffic area.